wahani/aoos/README.md

 ### S4 generics

-As of version 0.3.1 there exist two binary operators, `%g%` and `%m%`, which link to the S4 system for genric functions.
+As of version 0.3.1 there exist two binary operators, `%g%` and `%m%`, which link to the S4 system for generic functions.
 They provide (hopefully) concise alternatives to `methods::setGeneric` and `methods::setMethod`: